-Self practice takes a very long time to cultivate into your daily routine, there are many distractions.
-If you are lucky enough to have a dedicated yoga space or even a room this is helpful.
-It is a good idea to try to practice your yoga at the same time of day, in the same place, where possible.
-It can be an encouraging reminder to lay your mat out on the floor, where you will see it, as an open invitation.
-Simply laying yourself down on the mat and breathing mindfully, if only for a few minutes, is yoga.
+Self practice takes a very long time to cultivate into your daily routine, so many of life’s distractions can invade your space.
+If you’re lucky enough to have a dedicated yoga space in your home, this is helpful.
+It’s a good idea to try to do yoga at the same time of day and in the same place, where possible.
+It can be an encouraging reminder to simply leave your mat laid out on the floor, where you can see it, as an open invitation.
+Simply being on your mat and breathing mindfully, if only for a few minutes, is yoga.

-Having a yoga teacher come to your home is a wonderfully personal and individual way to learn yoga.
-Originally yoga was taught this way, one to one, guru to o one student by one master or yoga guru.
-I have forged some great relationships with many private students over the years and it is always a great priviledge to share their space with them.
+Having a yoga teacher come to your home is a wonderfully personal and unique way to learn yoga.
+Originally yoga was taught this way, one to one, guru to student.
+I have forged some great relationships with many private students over the years and it is always an enormous privilege to share a home space in session.

-One of my fondest memories when teaching a whole family with three teenagers was quietly snucking out as they alllay so peacefully in savasana on the kitchen floor asleep!
+One of my fondest memories when teaching a whole family with three teenagers was quietly tip toeing out of the house as leaving them all peacefully, in savasana, on the kitchen floor asleep.
 Beautiful.

-I am at my most happy when my students feel confident enough to start their own independent practice at home or when they go away on holiday.
-They often send great photos, best one, ok, a couple doing ‘flying eagle’ in Tesco’s car park!
+I feel replete in joy when my students feel confident enough, to start their own independent practice.
+Yoga at home or when they take their mat on holiday.
+I have often received great photos of my clients in self practice.
+My favourite was of a couple performing ‘flying eagle’ in Tesco’s car park!

-I would love to hear from if you are interested in having yoga in your home or if that is not possible I do have a dedicated yoga room for myself and my clients at my home in Hove.
+I would love to hear from you if you’re interested in learning yoga in your home or if that is not possible, I have a dedicated yoga room for private sessions.

 Yoga at Home is an investment and a commitment.
-It is a joyous and deep experience with tailor made practise and intermittent yoga instruction via my youtube chanel Amasuyoga
+It is a joyous and deep experience with tailor made practise and intermittent yoga instruction via my youtube channel Amasuyoga